atangzer/Approximation-Strip-Packer/io_specification.md

 ## Output Specification

 The program outputs **N** lines, specifying the positions of the images in the texture atlas.
 Each line contains two non-negative integers **x** and **y**, the x and y position of the bottom left pixel of the image in the texture atlas, respectively.
 The positions are output in the same order as the input sizes are input; that is, the i-th position in output corresponds to the i-th image in input.

+If the input width **w** of one or more of the images is less than 1, or greater than the texture atlas width **W**, "Invalid Input" is output and the program terminates.